by WorldTribune Staff, March 5, 2021

 “This makes him the first Epstein/Maxwell associate who is known to have cooperated with authorities in the most recent probes into the accused pedophiles,” the report noted.

-A close Clinton confidante for two decades, Band “became fast friends with Epstein and Maxwell back in 2002, a time when he was at the height of his powers due to his role as the key architect of Clinton’s carrier post-White House,” the report continued.
+A close Clinton confidante for two decades, Band “became fast friends with Epstein and Maxwell back in 2002, a time when he was at the height of his powers due to his role as the key architect of Clinton’s career post-White House,” the report continued.

 It was also in December 2020 that Band stunned all those in the Clinton bubble by agreeing to an interview with Gabriel Sherman for Vanity Fair.
 In addition to detailing his ties to Epstein and Maxwell, Band confirmed that Bill Clinton had indeed visited Epstein at his compound in the Caribbean — known to many as “Pedophile Island.”